cyberbobjr/cakephp-Openweathermap/README.md

 # cakephp-Openweathermap
-Plugins for CakePHP and Openweathermap (WIP)
+Plugin for CakePHP and Openweathermap (WIP)